Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Evaluation on Synthetic Data

-As discussed in Section~\ref{structure}, to the best of our knowledge, the only target graph structure that has been proposed and tested for clustering so far is a disconnected graph with $k$ isolated nodes.
-One may hypothesize that using a target structure that more closely approximates the actual topology of the graph (as illustrated in Figure \ref{structure_figure}) may yield better performance than this baseline approach.
+\paragraph{Source Structure} As discussed before, to the best of our knowledge, graphs have so far only been represented for partitioning in the literature through either their adjacency matrix or a heat kernel.
+Since the latter approach requires the optimization of a scale parameter, it is not considered in the scope of this paper.
+We compare the results obtained using the classical adjacency matrix representation with those obtained using the distance matrix proposed in the methodological section.

-\paragraph{Target Structure} Three types of target structures are considered: two adaptations of the disconnected graph of isolated nodes proposed by \textcite{xu2019scalable}, and a coarsened version of the input graph.
-Since graph structures are represented by distance matrices in this method, the distance matrix of a disconnected graph (which would involve infinite distances) is not used directly; instead, a matrix with zeros on the diagonal and a constant distance elsewhere is defined, thereby defining a graph with equidistant nodes.
-Two distances between nodes are tested and compared: the average distance and the maximum distance in the source graph.
+\paragraph{Target Structure} In the case where the graph is represented by its adjacency matrix, the only target graph structure that has been proposed and tested for clustering so far corresponds to a disconnected graph with $k$ isolated nodes.
+For our distance-matrix-based alternative, three types of target structures are considered: two versions of equidistant nodes with different inter-node distances (the average distance and the maximum distance in the source graph), and a summarized representation of the input graph.
+This latter choice is motivated by the hypothesis that using a target structure that more closely approximates the actual topology of the graph may yield better performance than the standard baseline.

 For the coarsened graph version, since the graphs are synthetically generated, the ground-truth partition is known, allowing the construction of a meaningful target structure.
-In particular, the probability matrix $\mathbf{P} = [p_{rs}]$ (used in the SBM generation process) is leveraged.
-This matrix is treated as an adjacency matrix: a graph with $k$ nodes is constructed, and an edge is added between nodes $r$ and $s$ whenever $p_{rs} > 0$.
-The corresponding edge length is then defined as $\frac{1}{p_{rs}}$, so that stronger connections (higher probabilities) imply shorter distances in the target graph.
+In particular, the SBM graph is leveraged, and the median shortest-path distance between groups is computed to define the target matrix.
 An illustration of this principle is provided in Figure~\ref{target_graph}.

-\paragraph{Results} The ground-truth partition generated by the SBM is compared with the partitions produced by different methods: Fr\'{e}chet-$k$ means, semi-relaxed Gromov--Wasserstein (srGW) using equidistant nodes with either the maximum or average distance as the target, and srGW using a coarsened version of the graph as the target.
-Since the graphs in this experiment do not include node attributes, the semi-relaxed Fused Gromov--Wasserstein (srFGW) method is not applicable in this context.
+\paragraph{Results} The partitions produced by the different semi-relaxed Gromov--Wasserstein variants are compared with the ground-truth partition generated by the SBM.
+Since the graphs considered in this experiment do not include node attributes, only semi-relaxed Gromov--Wasserstein methods are evaluated, as the semi-relaxed Fused Gromov--Wasserstein (srFGW) framework is not applicable in this setting.